ray-project/ray/doc/source/handling-dependencies.rst

 * Your Ray script may import/depend on some Python packages.
 * Your Ray script may be looking for some specific environment variables to be available.
-* Your Ray script may import some files outside of the script (i.e., via relative imports)
+* Your Ray script may import some files outside of the script.

 One frequent problem when running on a cluster is that Ray expects these "dependencies" to exist on each Ray node.
 If these are not present, you may run into issues such as ``ModuleNotFoundError``, ``FileNotFoundError`` and so on.